 During this final course in the program, students will complete work that demonstrates they are prepared to function as professional clinical mental health counselors.
-The course work is specifically designed based on program learning outcomes.
+The course work is specifically designed based on 11 program learning outcomes.
 Students will present and defend their work to peers, instructors, and faculty members.
+Prerequisite: All required academic and clinical courses must be completed prior or concurrently with the capstone.